bullet-train-co/bullet_train-core/bullet_train/docs/billing/stripe.md

 Each root level entry (i.e. `free` and `basic`) are the types of subscriptions that will be available to your customers.
 Each subscription has the following:

-  - `price`: A unique identifer for this price
+  - `price`: A unique identifier for this price
   - `image`: The product image from `assets/images/products` that is presented to the buyer from the new subscription page
   - `limits`: The resource constraints on what a user can do on this subscription.
 To learn more, refer to [Bullet Train Usage Limits](/docs/billing/usage.md)
   - `prices`: The list of pricing options for this product, where each price will have the following: